ambernettech/chefdk-fundamentals/scene_07.md

 41
 -

+Again we have created a change.

 Move into the setup cookbook's directory.

-Verify the changes we made to the setup cookbook's default recipe before we apply it to the system.
+Verify the changes we made to the setup cookbook's default recipe with kitchen.

 Return to the home directory